by Samuel K. Darling, Snohomish County Divorce Lawyer

 Few Snohomish County family law practitioners would strongly dispute James Shipman’s rank as the top mediator in the area.
 His closest competition in recent years – Mark Podrasky, Lee Tinney, and Patricia Nelson – are no longer available.
 They passed away, retired, or rose to the bench.
 That makes Mr. Shipman the last one standing and a near unanimous vote-getter according to my survey.

 He provides parties with well-reasoned evaluations of their cases, and we have not seen him get angry.
 Moreover, he continually proposes alternative solutions to the parties’ disputes.
 This is exactly what our firm looks for in a mediator.
 And to our dismay, these qualities have become increasingly difficult to find.
-It seems most mediators either shy away from blunt case evaluations (because the mediator wants to remain friends with the parties’ attorneys) or gets frustrated and causes the parties to act defensively (which typically reduces the chance of settling a case).
+It seems most mediators either shy away from blunt case evaluations (because the mediator wants to remain friends with the parties’ attorneys) or get frustrated and cause the parties to act defensively (which typically reduces the chance of settling a case).
 Mr. Shipman’s style is to befriend parties while calmly describing each side’s case weaknesses and the considerable financial costs of trial.
 The result: parties tend to listen to and respect his opinion.
 He may be the most respected mediator in Snohomish County, not just a great closer.

 2) Mr. Aaron Shields